 Except that Robert firmly believes it's the duty of a lord to make sure his people are taken care of, i.e. employed.
 That's almost exactly what he says to Matthew regarding Molesly: yes, Matthew might find him superfluous, but getting rid of him would deprive Molesly of his livelihood.

 Though not a dark beauty like her sisters, Edith really is rather lovely in her own way.
 The way the family talks, though, you'd think her face would send would-be suitors running for the hills.
-The actress has been deliberately cast so as to be less attractive than Mary and Sybil — it drives her character arc.
+The actress was deliberately cast to still be attractive, but in a different, less-obvious sort of way compared to Mary and Sybil — it drives her character arc.
 It's likely down to her aquiline nose (rather nice if you like that sort of thing), her very beady eyes and rather narrow face — as well as the fact that her shrewish personality makes her seem less attractive.